Fulton County Library System Expands Curbside Pickup Hours and Adds Six New Locations

-County libraries will remain closed for typical in-branch library services, but items placed on hold by library patrons will be available for pickup from 10 a.m. to 4 p.m., Monday through Friday.
+All County libraries will remain closed for typical in-branch library services, but items placed on hold by library patrons will be available for pickup from 10 a.m. to 7 p.m., Monday and Tuesday, and 10 a.m. to 4 p.m.
+Wednesday through Saturday.

 - Bring their library or photo ID to the branch where their items are being held